What is a Conditional Fee Agreement (CFA)?Updated: October 4, 2022

 You do not have to pay for the ATE insurance policy if your claim is unsuccessful.
 If you win your claim, the cost of ATE insurance would be deducted from your compensation.

 As with any legal contract, the devil is in the detail.

-For the most part, personal injury solicitors enter into the perceived letter and spirit of No Win, No Fee.
-Although No Win, No Fee agreements and success fees are regulated, you should still read the solicitor’s terms and conditions carefully before you sign anything.
-You should ask the solicitor to address any concerns you have before you sign anything.
+Most part, personal injury solicitors enter into the spirit of no win, no fee.
+Although solicitors are regulated, you should still read the solicitor’s terms and conditions carefully before you sign anything.
+You should ask the solicitor to address any concerns you have before signing a Conditional Fee Agreement.

-In particular, you should check the small print for fees that may be payable if:
+In particular, you should check the fine print for fees that may be payable if: